ministryofjustice/analytics-platform-ops/README.md

 # Enter global Terraform resources directory
 cd infra/terraform/global

-# configure to use the remote state backend (this is saved in .terraform/terraform.tfstate) and pull required modules
+# Configure (in .terraform) the remote state and download the required modules
 terraform init -backend-config "bucket=$TERRAFORM_STATE_BUCKET_NAME"

-# Note about switching backend:
-#   If you want to switch to run terraform on another platform, and therefore switch remote state backend, you'll need to delete your local .terraform/terraform.tfstate before running the `terraform init -backend-config` command above.
+# Note: if you configure the wrong backend, you'll need to delete your `.terraform` before running this again.

-# Just check you're talking the correct backend:
+# You can check the configured platform backend:
 grep \"key\" -C 1 .terraform/terraform.tfstate

-# check that Terraform plans to create global infra (e.g. the Kops S3 bucket and a root DNS zone in Route53)
+# check the Terraform plans to create global infra (e.g. the Kops S3 bucket and a root DNS zone in Route53)
 terraform plan -var-file="assets/create_etcd_ebs_snapshot/create_etcd_ebs_snapshots.tfvars" -var-file="assets/prune_ebs_snapshots/vars_prune_ebs_snapshots.tfvars"

 # NB You can usually ignore these actions, which fire every time due to `triggers {force_rebuild = "${timestamp()}"`: